 Cuts or expansions were made or are planned n AL, AZ, CA, CO, CT, DC, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MT, NV, NJ, NV, NM, NY, NC, OH, OK, OR, PA, SC, TN, TX, UT, VT, VA, WA, WI & WY Virtually all states already pay far-too-low fees to MDs, DDSs, hospitals, nursing homes and home & HCB care and now almost all are cutting their rates even more.
-Some states have numerical limits on Medicaid Rx's-some with low monthly caps-AL, AR, CA (proposed),, GA, IL (proposed), KY, LA, MS, NC, OK, PA (proposed), SC, TN, TX (proposal to lift 3 Rx'x/mo cap) & WV.
+Some states have numerical limits on Medicaid Rx's-some with low monthly caps--AL, AR, CA, GA, IL (with possible over-rides), KY, LA, MS, NC, OK, PA (proposed), SC, TN, TX (managed care proposal would lift 3 Rx'x/mo cap) & WV.
 More & more states deny adults non-emergency dental care & even dentures.
-Over 3,000 are on ADAP waiting lists in FL, GA, ID, LA, MT, NE, NC, SC & VA; other states may have to start waiting lists and/or make other ADAP cuts.
+Over 2,500 are on ADAP waiting lists in FL, GA, ID, LA, MT, NE, NC, SC & VA; other states may have to start waiting lists and/or make other ADAP cuts.
 State Pharmacy Assistance Programs (SPAPs) in AK, IN, NY, PA, SC & WI exclude the disabled; and HI, IL, MD, MO, MT & RI give the disabled lesser coverage 15 of 35 pre-health reform state risk pools do not discount premiums for the poor

-Alabama--has no spend down, an aged/disabled level of \$698 (the SSI rate), a parent level of 11%/ 24% if wkg ('12) & an ADAP level of 250%; covers 12 MD visits & hospital days/yr & only 4 brand Rx's/mo but has no MSP asset tests.
+Alabama--has no spend down, an aged/disabled level of 698 (the SSI rate), a parent level of 11%24% if wkg ('12) & an ADAP level of 250%; covers 12 MD visits & hospital days/yr & only 4 prand Rx's/mo but has no MSP asset tests.
 The old legislature (D) cut HIV care \$2 million but Richard Fortenbery raised CHIP's 200% level to 300%.
-The risk pool once planned low income premium discounts but Thomas J. Fussaro has no Medicare supplement.
+The risk pool has no low income premium discounts or Medi-Thomas J. Fussaro care supplement.
 There are 2,500 on the HCB waiver waiting list.
-Gov Bentley (R) & Kathie M. Hiers the legislature (both Houses are now R) face a \$700 million Medicaid shortfall, and they had to cut Maurice Hinchey MOC ADAP's formulary.
-The legislature also cut Medicaid's drug budget by \$30 million, but he restored Gary R. Rose, JD 7 million of that to retain 4 brand & unlimited generic Rx's/mo (and fully exempting mental MikeLynn Salthouse RN health & HIV drugs).
-The 2012 Medicaid budget is \$500 million short-meaning that elimination Michael G. Sension MD of prostheses, eyeglasses, orthotics & many other services are possible.
-Although Bentley is also Katherine C. Stuart discussing higher per-bed taxes with the hospitals & nursing homes and considering higher tobacco Michael J. Sullivan axes, many legislators say even those cuts & higher taxes won't be enough.
-For a comprehensive Valerie Volpe study of Alabama's Medicaid and related programs and their future prospects see www.taepusa.org
+Gov Bentley (R) & the legislaure (both Houses are now R) faced a \$700 million budget shortfall, and they had to cut ADAP's Maurice Hinchey MOC formulary but authorized a referendum to allow using trust funds to bolster Medicaid.
+They also cut Gary R. Rose, JD Medicaid's drug budget by \$30 million, but he restored \$7 million of that to retain 4 brand & un-MikeLynn Salthouse RN limited generic Rx's/mo (and exempted mental health & HIV drugs).
+The legislature's 2012-3 Me-Michael G. Sension MD dicaid budget is \$209 million short-meaning that elimination of prostheses, eyeglasses, orthotics Katherine C. Stuart & many other services are possible.
+Although Bentley is also discussing higher per-bed taxes with Michael J. Sullivan the hospitals & nursing homes; he still rejects higher tobacco taxes & threatened to veto the legislature's Medicaid budget as too skimpy.
+For a comprehensive study of Alabama's Medicaid & reated programs & their future prospects see www.taepusa.org.
+The ADAP waiting list is 45.

 Alaska---this Title XVI state has no spend down; an aged/disabled level of \$1,036/mo (its SSI/SSP rate), a parent level of 77/81% if wkg ('12), a 300% ADAP level, a risk pool with a Medicare supplement but no low income premium discount & a token SPAP for those under 175% that excludes the disabled.
-Flush with state royalties from high oil prices, Gov Parnell (R) & the legislature (R House; tied Senate) still haven't raised the 175% CHIP level.
+Gov Parnell (R) & the legislature (R House; tied Senate) still haven't raised the 175% CHIP level.
 While he refused US grants to plan an Exchange & better police health premium raises, he requested a \$160 million budget increase---one-third for Medicaid!